Kuly14/ethereum-private-key-to-address/README.md

 let private_key = PrivateKey::from_slice("<your private key as &[u8]>").unwrap();
 ```

 4. There are multiple options when it comes to the public key.
-Since public key consists of: x-coordinate: 32 bytes, y-coordinate: 32 bytes, prefix: 1 byte.
+Since public key consists of: prefix: 1 byte, x-coordinate: 32 bytes, y-coordinate: 32 bytes.
 Here are all the methods you can use.
 ```rust
 use ethereum_private_key_to_address::PrivateKey;